 The important things to note:

-- The list must be an ordered list.
-Unordered lists will not work correctly.
+- The list should be an ordered list.

 Using macros to create quicklinks